Global Concerns - 14 - International Justice - But Not For All

 13. In Rwanda in 100 days during 1994 there was a genocidal mass slaughter of up to a million Tutsi people carried out by the Hutu-led government and its supporters.
 Possibly as many as 20% of Rwanda’s population were killed.
 In addition, an estimated two million Rwandans were displaced and became Refugees.
 Throughout this genocide the United Nations stood by and did nothing to stop this mass slaughter at any stage.

-15. A move, in late 2016, among some African countries within the African Union is designed to stop the ICC from prosecuting sitting Heads of State.
+15. A move, in late 2016, among some African countries within the African Union was designed to stop the ICC from prosecuting sitting Heads of State.
+It failed.
 Also, the leaders in South Africa, Burundi, and Gambia threatened (or started formally) to withdraw their countries from the ICC.
-The criminal and human rights records of these three leaders Jacob Zuma, Pierre Nkurunziza and Yahya Jammeh are all under scrutiny worldwide.
+The criminal and human rights records of the leaders of these three countries Jacob Zuma, Pierre Nkurunziza and Yahya Jammeh are all under scrutiny worldwide.
 Since then South Africa has withdrawn its threat to leave.
-Jammeh has lost power.
-Burundi actually left in October 2017 in the midst of widespread instability and killings in the country.
-Giving impunity to powerful self-serving leaders or other figures (or allowing them to try and take impunity for themselves by leaving the ICC) is exactly what the world does not need.
+Jammeh has lost power in Sierra Leone.
+In October 2017, in the midst of widespread instability and killings in the country, Burundi became the first state ever to leave the ICC.
+However, the ICC can continue to investigate and prosecute crimes committed while a country was a Member of the ICC, so Burundi's leaders may not have the impunity they want.
+In another part of the world, Rodrigo Duterte, the notorious President of the Phillipines, announced in March 2018 that he will also take his country out of the ICC.
+Allowing self-serving leaders or other figures to try and take impunity for themselves by leaving the ICC is exactly what the world does not need.
 This is neatly illustrated in this short video by Human Rights Watch :

 We Need Justice Everywhere - No Exceptions